-Today, you have to invest in powerful hardware in order to make substantial profits as a solo miner.
-This challenge is what prompted miners to come together and form what we now call ‘mining pools’ to increase the chances of solving the hash rate.
+Today, you have to invest in powerful hardware to make substantial profits as a solo miner.
+This challenge is what prompted miners to come together and form what we now call ‘mining pools’ to increase the chances of solving the puzzle.

 What is a bitcoin mining pool?